 Increased risk of cancer

 Several studies have linked nighttime smartphones usage to some types of breast and prostate cancer.
-Again the reduced secretion of melatonin causes lower melatonin levels that have been linked to increasing cancer risk.
+Again the reduced secretion of melatonin causes lower melatonin levels that have been linked to increased cancer risk.

 Can lead to depression